- Setting up a Radiotherapy Programme: Clinical, Medical Physics, Radiation Protection and Safety Aspects (IAEA), 2008

 Introduction to References

-The IAEA publication 1296 contains basic technical specifications for linear accelerators, Cobalt 60 machines, orthovoltage units, conventional simulators, and brachytherapy equipment.
+The IAEA publication "Setting up a Radiotherapy Programme" contains basic technical specifications for linear accelerators, Cobalt 60 machines, orthovoltage units, conventional simulators, and brachytherapy equipment.
 Van Dyk’s textbook includes a description or specification of immobilisation equipment (Chapter 3), a CT simulator (Chapter 5), a TPS (Chapter 8) and dosimetry equipment (Chapter 19).